Matrix Credit Card vs. Surge

 New applicants will receive an initial credit line of $500, subject to available credit.
 And depending on your creditworthiness, you may be offered a standard card or secured version of this card.
 If you are offered the secured card version, then you must submit a refundable security deposit before your account can be opened.
 The amount of your security deposit will then become your available credit.
 However, a secured card account works just like a regular, unsecured card.
 You will receive a statement each month, and you must make a payment.
 And if you choose to carry a balance, then you will incur interest charges at the standard rate.

 Other fees include a one-time, additional card fee that may apply to some accounts.
-There is a cash advance fee of $5 or 5% of the advance, whichever is greater.

 So what’s the difference?